Per- and polyfluorinated alkyl compounds (PFAS)

 Risk assessment

-The European Food Safety Authority(EFSA) has already conducted several risk assessments on PFOS and PFOA.
-In 2008, a tolerable daily intake(TDI) for PFOS of 150 ng/kg bw/d and a TDI for PFOA of 1500 ng/kg bw/d were derived based on changes in blood lipids and thyroid hormones and liver toxicity in animal studies , respectively.
-In 2018, a re-evaluation was performed and a tolerable weekly intake(TWI) of 13 ng/kg bw/d for PFOS and 6 ng/kg bw/d for PFOA was established based on increasing blood cholesterol levels in human studies(EFSA 2018).
-Whereby it should be noted that elevated cholesterol levels are risk factors for cardiovascular disease, but are not directly considered as a disease.
+The European Food Safety Authority(EFSA) has already carried out several risk assessments on PFOS and PFOA.
+In 2008, a tolerable daily intake(TDI) for PFOS of 150 ng/kg bw/d and a TDI for PFOA of 1500 ng/kg bw/d were derived based on changes in blood lipids and thyroid hormones and liver toxicity in animal studies.
+A re-evaluation was carried out in 2018 and a tolerable weekly intake(TWI) of 13 ng/kg bw/w for PFOS and 6 ng/kg bw/w for PFOA was set based on increasing blood cholesterol levels in human studies(EFSA 2018).
+It should be noted that elevated cholesterol levels are risk factors for cardiovascular disease, but are not directly considered a disease.

-The Agency for Toxic Substances and Disease Registry (ATSDR) has established 2021 Minimal Risk Levels (MRLs) for PFOA, PFOS, PFHxS, and PFNA for medium-term (15-364 days), oral intake.
-These MRLs are comparable to the tolerable daily intake (TDI) commonly used in Europe, except that they are defined for different time periods.
-Specifically, medium-term MRLs were derived for PFOA of 3 ng/kg bw/d, for PFOS of 2 ng/kg bw/d, for PFHxS of 20 ng/kg bw/d, and for PFNA of 3 ng/kg bw/d.
-These values for medium-term daily intake are substantially higher than the EFSA TWI value, which refers to a weekly lifetime intake.
+In 2021, the Agency for Toxic Substances and Disease Registry (ATSDR) has set Minimum Risk Levels (MRLs) for PFOA, PFOS, PFHxS and PFNA for medium-term (15-364 days) oral intake.
+These MRLs are comparable to the tolerable daily intake (TDI) commonly used in Europe, with the difference that they are defined for different time periods.
+In detail, medium-term MRLs were derived for PFOA of 3 ng/kg bw/d, for PFOS of 2 ng/kg bw/d, for PFHxS of 20 ng/kg bw/d and for PFNA of 3 ng/kg bw/d.
+These values for medium-term, daily intake are significantly higher than the EFSA TWI value, which refers to a weekly lifetime intake.

-WHO has proposed provisional guideline values (pGVs) with the aim of reducing human exposure to PFASs and thus reducing risk.
-In deriving the pGVs, global occurrence data, including co-occurrence of PFASs, available analytical methods, and drinking water treatment methods were considered.
-Individual pGVs of 0.1 μg/l each for PFOS and PFOA are proposed.
-However, these have not yet been published and are subject to change in the course of scientific discussion.
+The WHO has proposed provisional guideline values (pGVs) with the aim of reducing human exposure to PFAS and thus the risk.
+In deriving the pGVs, global data on the occurrence, including the co-occurrence of PFAS, available analytical methods and drinking water treatment methods were taken into account.
+Individual pGVs of 0.1 μg/l each are proposed for PFOS and PFOA.
+However, these have not yet been published and may still change in the scientific debate.

-The hazard classification and labeling of per- and polyfluorinated alkyl compounds is done by the European Chemicals Agency(ECHA).
-The evaluation of the Committee for Risk Assessment(RAC) of ECHA is based solely on the hazardous properties of the substance and whether the substance can cause adverse effects.
-It does not take into account the risk or the extent to which people and the environment are exposed to the substance.
+The hazard classification and labelling of perfluorinated and polyfluorinated alkyl compounds is carried out by the European Chemicals Agency(ECHA).
+The evaluation of the ECHA 's Committee for Risk Assessment(RAC) is based exclusively on the hazardous properties of the substance and the question of whether the substance can cause harmful effects.
+The risk or the extent to which people and the environment are exposed to the substance is not taken into account.

-ECHA has classified PFOS, PFOA and PFNA as probably carcinogenic(CARC 2) and toxic to reproduction(Repr.
-1B), meaning they can harm the unborn child and infants through breast milk.
-Additionally, PFNA is suspected to have an impact on fertility.
+The ECHA has classified PFOS, PFOA and PFNA as probably carcinogenic(CARC 2) and toxic for reproduction(Repr.
+1B), i.e. they can harm the unborn child and infants through breast milk.
+PFNA is also suspected of having an influence on fertility.

-Once ECHA identifies a substance as such, it is entered in the list of substances subject to authorization under Annex XIV of the REACH Regulation.
-As an alternative to the authorization requirement, SVHC can also be included in Annex XVII of the REACH Regulation and thus be subject to restrictions.
+As soon as the ECHA identifies a substance as such, it is entered in the list of substances subject to authorisation in accordance with Annex XIV of the REACH Regulation.
+As an alternative to the authorisation requirement, SVHC can also be included in Annex XVII of the REACH Regulation and thus be subject to restrictions.

 Agency for Toxic Substances and Disease Registry (ATSDR), 2021: Toxicological Profile for Perfluoroalkyls.
 Released May 2021, Last Updated March 2020.
 Online verfügbar: https://www.atsdr.cdc.gov/toxprofiles/tp200.pdf